 It was not until the 6th century B.C.E. that people began to use gold as government-backed coins.
 Researchers discovered evidence of this in the Near East and Mediterranean states, where royal authorities stamped gold with symbols to show it was backed by the government.
 The concept of gold currency persisted well into Medieval Europe.

 Gold’s value has only increased over time.
-Historians say that one of the chief motivations of the Spanish conquest of the New World was gold.
+Historians say that one of the chief motivations for the Spanish conquest of the New World was gold.
 European nations raced for global power to conquer land and territory but also to accrue as much gold as possible.

 Gold’s preeminence continues